 Eyes – very important in driving rain, is to be able to see where one is going!
 I have found after trial and error using many other glasses, the UVEX Racers, or now the newer sgl 101, serve me well.
 They sit off my nose comfortably, and do not press close to my eyes, plus good at keeping the wind out.
 Great protection and quality.

 Core – the boiler room of the operation.
-Yes, this does not move much.
-Nevertheless, keeping your blood warm is so important as when it reaches your hands and feet, it will keep them cordial too.
+Yes, this doesn’t move much, nevertheless, keeping your blood warm is so important as when it reaches your hands and feet, it will keep them cordial too.
 For this, I use an Endura Flyte jacket.
 It ticks all the main boxes, waterproof and breathable.
 Its light, and can be rolled up easily to stuff into a pannier or day pack.
 Good reflective markings too.

 Feet – as any cyclist will tell you, cold toes while cycling, equals pain!
 I had initially used an over boot, or better known as a ‘bootie’.
 Great, keeps your toes warm and dry, but what a pain to use, getting on and off!
 If you’re on the bike all day, and not walking in them, your fine.
 So in comes Sealskinz again, they do waterproof socks.
 As above with the gloves, it covers the three main prerequisites.
 Warm too for those nippy rides.